Disney’s Sixteenth Film Centered On A Sixteenth Birthday.

 Prince Phillip (Bill Shirley) is a de facto protagonist by the end of the film.
 He’s the man of action, ready to do whatever it takes to get the girl.
 He’s not above poking fun at himself, and has a good sense of humor, and has realistic dialogue with Aurora, and his father as well.
 He defies the boring male love interest and is actually compatible with Aurora personally.
 The pair actually defies the “married in a day” plot by having chemistry at the start of the relationship, regardless of their betrothal, which would have weakened their bond if they knew about that beforehand.

 The Three Good Fairies (Flora (Verna Felton), Fauna (Barbara Jo Allen), and Merryweather (Barbara Luddy)) are the stars of the show and the true protagonists.
 The film focuses on them, separating this film from the rest by focusing on… Um… Somewhat older characters, for the film’s duration, instead of a younger character.
-They all play incredibly well off of each other, their strengths and faults complementing and canceling out at will.
+They all play incredibly well off of each other, their strengths and faults complementing and canceling each other out very well.
 Flora, the leader and oldest, and Merryweather, the youngest, mostly clash ideas, and Fauna is kind of a ditz, not really getting involved, making for a humorous, chaotic, Stooge-like trio, but when they have a singular set goal, they’re unbeatable.

 King Stefan (Taylor Holmes), King Hubert (Bill Thompson), Queen Leah (Verna Felton), and the Minstrel (unvoiced) are all great characters as well.
 Stefan and Hubert are a fun pair, and an upgrade in looks and personalities from the King and Grand Duke from “Cinderella”.
 Hubert is the most fleshed out of these, having several scenes, while Stefan mostly gets scenes that show his love and protectiveness for his daughter.
 The Minstrel is the standout comic relief, getting drunk during “Skumps!” and passing out under the table, where he remains for the duration of the film.
 Queen Leah doesn’t have too many lines, but all of them are showing love for Aurora.